NITRO activated sites in SharePoint Online and On-Premises

-We can fetch the single item or multiple items from a list using query list action in Custom Action.
+We can fetch the single item or multiple items from a list using query list action in Custom Action and NITRO Workflows.
 We can use below functions based on the output of a query list action (Item or Item collection)

 In this example, we have configured two query list actions.

 - QL – Single Item